YakhiniGroup/crispector/README.md

 # Installation

-CRISPECTOR can be installed using the [conda](http://conda.pydata.org/docs/intro.html) package manager [Bioconda](https://bioconda.github.io/) (for Linux & macOS), or it can be run using the [Docker](https://www.docker.com/) containerization system (for Linux, macOS & Windows 10 Professional or Enterprise).
+CRISPECTOR can be installed using the [conda](http://conda.pydata.org/docs/intro.html) package manager [Bioconda](https://bioconda.github.io/) (for Linux & macOS), or it can be run using the [Docker](https://www.docker.com/) containerization system (for Linux & macOS).

 ### Bioconda
 To install CRISPECTOR using Bioconda, download and install Anaconda Python 3.7, following the instructions at: https://www.anaconda.com/distribution/.